hackclub/blot/docs/assembly/ASSEMBLY.md

 ![Screenshot 2024-07-10 at 5.08.35 PM.png](./assets/Screenshot%202024-07-10%20at%205.08.35 PM.png)

+Note that you must keep this tab active or the communication speed (and your machine) will slow down.
+If you want to do something else on the computer just move the tab to a new window.

 Watch Blot turn the code into a real thing.

+TODO: picture of drawn thing

 ### Send us a Postcard